 MFA Thesis Project

-a hybrid collection of prose and verse including narratives, flash, short stories, prose, free verse poems, and photography is a reflection on the eight years the author lived in Abu Dhabi, United Arab Emirates.
+A hybrid collection of prose and verse including narratives, flash, short stories, free verse poems, and photography is a reflection on the eight years the author lived in Abu Dhabi, United Arab Emirates.
 The work attempts to show readers the other side of life in the Middle East and not the one imagined.
-The United Arab Emirates is home to over 200 documented nationalities who live and work together in harmony in a society that is extremely dependent on them.
-The collection will center around the harmony exhibited in the society along with the downside of a culture reliant on foreign labor.
+The United Arab Emirates is home to over 200 documented nationalities who live and work together in a society that is extremely dependent on them.
+The collection centers around the harmony exhibited in the society along with the downside of a culture reliant on foreign labor.

 Other Works in Progress

 Eighty-one-year-old Ruby Redd, a retired social worker living alone in Dogwood Plantation, faces the biggest challenge of her life—aging.
 The onset of macular degeneration ten years ago made her decide to move from her home of 30 years to a retirement home in the town of Baxter, Georgia.
 Living in Dogwood proves to be a little Peyton Place full of larger than life characters.
 Ruby gets to know Mack McKinney, a grieving widower, struggling to cope with the loneliness of living far away from his two daughters.
 Ruby and Mac’s love of reading brings them together giving them both the companionship they desperately miss and the courage to navigate the last course of life.

 Ruby faces more physical challenges as her body begins to succumb to the aging process.
 With her mind sharp, Ruby fights for her independence trying to maintain her mobility and struggle with the loneliness of life inside the residence and feeling that life is passing her by.